-Engineers are involved in the design, manufacture and maintenance of a diverse range of products and infrastructure integral to the functioning of society, business and industry.
-They rely strongly on their creativity and problem solving to turn ideas into reality by applying lateral thinking and mathematical and scientific principles, to develop solutions to problems, needs and opportunities.
-The Engineering Studies General course provides opportunities for students to investigate, research and present information, design and make products and undertake project development.
-These opportunities allow students to apply engineering processes, understand underpinning scientific and mathematical principles, develop engineering technology skills and explore the interrelationships between engineering and society.
+The Engineering Studies General course provides opportunities for students to investigate, research and present information, design and make products, and undertake project development.
+These opportunities allow students to apply engineering processes, understand underpinning engineering principles, develop engineering technology skills and explore the interrelationships between engineering and society.
+In Year 11, students help build an Electric Vehicle (EV) to race at the end of the year in the EV Challenge.